AshleyPikachu/Super-Bit-Shader/README.md

 3. Download a release version and place the "Retroarch.SBS.3.5.1" folder inside the "Retroarch/Shaders" directory.
 4. Now is now ready to be seen by Retroarch.

-🟠**Part 2: Loading Super-Bit-Shader** - Keyboard Instructions
+🟠**Part 2: Loading Super-Bit-Shader**
 1. Load a game inside Retroarch using a supported core above.
-2. With the game loaded press the F1 key to bring up the "Quick Menu", from there scroll to "Shaders".
+2. With the game loaded bring up the Retroarch "Quick Menu", from there scroll to "Shaders".
 3. Select it and choose "Load Preset" to interact with the "Retroarch.SBS.3.5.1" folder.
 4. Once inside the folder choose your console and shader type, if unsure select "Mixed-Frames".
 5. Pick "GLSLP" file that is the shader color of your choice.